anyakeller/k-and-r-revamp/README.md

 This theme is built on a customized version of Bootstrap v4.5

+**I DID modify some of the core bootstrap stuff** but I don't exactly remember which things I tweaked.
+That being said, it's nothing to worry about.
+Running `yarn build` recompiles bootstrap.

+The things I do remember changing were:
+* I added an extra breakpoint class called `ph` at 420px.
+It stands for phone and represents the max width of phone screens in portrait (approximately tho).
+You can use it like any of the bootstrap classes since it's compiled with the bootstrap stuffs in _variables.scss.
+*

 All easily modifyable styling can be found in resources/assets/styles/ but ultimatly you should incorperate your changes into bootstrap's scss (in node_modules).
 All bootstrap scss variables are defined in node_modules/bootstra/scss/_variables.scss with some modifacations.

 Working with the scss in resources/assets/styles: